 In 1973, a group of Chicago women founded Women Employed to stand up to injustice in the workplace.
 Throughout the 1970s, WE won major advances for working women—from helping make sexual harassment illegal, to pressing companies to employ women in professional roles and the federal government to enforce equal opportunity laws.

-WE launch major campaigns to promote fair employment practices in banking, insurance, and retail industries.
+WE launched major campaigns to promote fair employment practices in banking, insurance, and retail industries.

-WE testify at our first Congressional hearing and undertakes our first national effort to win improvements in enforcement of equal opportunity laws.
+WE testified at our first Congressional hearing and undertook our first national effort to win improvements in enforcement of equal opportunity laws.

-WE quickly become recognized as the leading national expert on utilizing federal affirmative action requirements to address sex discrimination.
+WE quickly became recognized as the leading national expert on utilizing federal affirmative action requirements to address sex discrimination.

-WE participate in drafting new federal rules defining sexual harassment as illegal sex discrimination.
+WE participated in drafting new federal rules defining sexual harassment as illegal sex discrimination.

-As a national expert on the performance of federal EEO agencies, WE are frequently called on by Congress to evaluate their policies and effectiveness.
+As a national expert on the performance of federal EEO agencies, WE were frequently called on by Congress to evaluate their policies and effectiveness.

-WE rally national women’s and civil rights groups to reverse planned policy changes that would drastically weaken enforcement—and win.
+WE rallied national women’s and civil rights groups to reverse planned policy changes that would drastically weaken enforcement—and WE won.

-WE develop an array of services to help women negotiate salaries, seek promotions, and plan their careers.
+WE developed an array of services to help women negotiate salaries, seek promotions, and plan their careers.